cyrraz/plothist/docs/advanced/model_examples.rst

-If you do not want to show and take into account the model uncertainties, setting ``mc_uncertainty`` to ``False`` updates the definition of the pulls:
+If you do not want to show and take into account the model uncertainties, setting ``model_uncertainty`` to ``False`` updates the definition of the pulls:

 .. code-block:: python